Powerful assays for ultra-sensitive epigenomics

 Get started with CUTANA™ CUT&Tag assays

-CUTANA™ pAG-Tn5 for ChIC / CUT&Tag
+CUTANA™ pAG-Tn5 for CUT&Tag

-The CUTANA™ CUT&Tag Protocol
+The CUTANA™ CUT&Tag Protocol & Ideal Applications

-- Histone PTMs and select validated targets
+- Histone PTMs*

-- Reduced sequencing depths (3-5 million reads / sample)
+- Reduced sequencing depths (5-8 million reads)

 Kaya-Okur et al. CUT&Tag for efficient epigenomic profiling of small samples and single cells.
 Nat.
 Comm.
 10, 1930 (2019).
 (PMID: 31036827)